 Jo Mills – Exclusive InterviewMay 28, 2020

-Whenever we talk about or reminisce about heading to the ‘Island’ (Ibiza) we think of the white sands, all night 3 dayer sessions, getting absolute pounded with the beat of thousands of feet dancing to the drum.
+Whenever we talk or reminisce about heading out to the ‘Island’ (Ibiza) we think of the white sands, all night 3 dayer sessions, getting absolutely pounded, Cafe del Mar sunsets and dancing to the beat of thousands of feet dancing to the drum!

-We think hedonism we think underground we think the best music and the freedom to do what the fuck you like with like minded people, clubbers who want the very the same experiences all wrapped in the shared love and friendship of good times.
-We caught up with one of Ibiza’s underground icons Jo Mills so she could fill us in on her time living & spinnin in Ibiza…
+We think hedonism, we think underground, we think the best music and the freedom to do whatever the fuck we want with like-minded people, clubbers who want the very the same experiences, all wrapped in the shared love and friendship of good times!

 Mike Mannix: Hey Jo great to talk to you, tell us then how long you’ve been living and working in Ibiza and your Circoloco resident DJ days?